espago/simple_feature_flags/README.md

 :mandatory:
 # example flag - it will be created with these properties if there is no such flag in Redis/RAM
 # - name: example
-#   active: 'true' # 'false' is the default value
+#   active: 'globally' # %w[globally partially false] 'false' is the default value
 #   description: example

 - name: example_flag
   description: This is an example flag which will be automatically added when you start your app (it will be disabled)

 - name: example_active_flag
-  active: 'true'
+  active: 'globally'
   description: This is an example flag which will be automatically added when you start your app (it will be enabled)

 # nothing will happen if flag that is to be removed does not exist in Redis/RAM